 Common law marriage

-Generally, a common law marriage is recognized when a heterosexual couple lives together in a common law marriage state for a significant period.
-Among the states that recognize common law marriage, none define the time period per se, but typically, a ten-year-old relationship or longer is required.
+Generally, a common law marriage is recognized when a couple lives together in a common law marriage state for a significant period.
+Among the states that recognize common law marriage, none define the time period per se, but, typically, relationship of 10 years or longer is required.
 The couple must also have the intent to be married, which is generally measured by whether or not the couple presents themselves to the public as a married couple.
 Evidence of the necessary intent includes sharing the same last name, filing joint tax returns and referring to each other as husband or wife.

 Premarital and cohabitation agreements